StellarSand/privacy-settings/Privacy Settings/Google-Chrome.md

 - Additional permissions > Your device use > Don't allow sites to know when you're actively using your device
 - Additional content settings > Intrusive ads > Ads are blocked on sites known to show intrusive or misleading ads

-#### Privacy Sandbox
-**This section does not apply to Ungoogled Chromium**
-- Trials: Off

 ## Search engine
-- Search engine used in address bar: DuckDuckGo or add any other privacy respecting search engine from Manage search engines.
+- Search engine used in address bar: DuckDuckGo or add any other privacy respecting search engine from `Manage search engines and site search`.